theoyjy/TCDNotes/Machine Learning/Weekly Assignments/week3/Week 3 Answers.md

 <center> Figure 2: Plots of Lasso Predictions with various C and data points</center>

 ## d
-When $C$ is too small, the penalty applied to misclassification is quite large.
-As a result, the model prioritizes minimizing this penalty rather than fitting the data accurately, leading to underfitting.
-This is evident in the top-left plot above, where the model produces a flat plane that does not capture the underlying pattern of the data.

-Conversely, when $C$ is too large, the penalty becomes minimal, allowing the model to fit the data as closely as possible.
-This can lead to overfitting, where the model becomes overly complex and fails to generalize to new data.
-This is illustrated in the bottom-right plot above, where the model fits the data points very precisely but may not perform well on unseen data.
+Underfitting occurs when a model is too simple to capture the underlying patterns in the data, leading to poor performance even on the training set.
+Overfitting happens when a model becomes too complex and fits the training data too closely, capturing noise or irrelevant details, which causes it to perform poorly on unseen data.

+The penalty weight parameter $C$ in Lasso regression controls the trade-off between underfitting and overfitting by adjusting the regularization strength.
+When $C$ is small, strong regularization leads to underfitting, as seen in the top-left plot ($C=1$), where the prediction is a flat plane.
+When $C$ is large, the model closely fits the data, risking overfitting, as shown in the bottom-right plot ($C=1000$).
+Adjusting $C$ allows balancing between simplicity and model complexity for better generalization.

 ## e

-With the respect to $\alpha = \frac {1} {2C}$, the ridge regression model is trained on the values of $C$ in range of `[0.001, 0.01, 1, 10]`.
-The coefficients and intercept of trained models are presented in the following table.
+In Ridge regression, $\alpha = \frac{1}{2C}$​ controls the strength of `L2` regularization.
+Smaller $C$ values apply stronger regularization, shrinking the coefficients toward zero and producing simpler models.
+Larger $C$ values reduce regularization, allowing the model to fit the data more closely with larger coefficients.

+The model is trained using $C$ values in the range `[0.001,0.01,1,10]`.
+Higher $C$ corresponds to less regularization, while lower $C$ leads to stronger regularization.
+The table below shows the coefficients and intercept for each $C$, illustrating the model’s behavior as $C$ changes.

 <center> Table 2: Coefficients of Ridge Regression with Different C</center>